H-Square-Lab-group/Minesweeper/presentation.md

 # 🎮 Minesweeper (C++ with SFML)

-An open-source clone of the classic **Minesweeper** game, built in **C++** using the **SFML graphics library**.
+An open-source clone of the classic **Minesweeper** game, built in **C++**.
 This project was forked and investigated as part of an academic assignment on open-source contributions and software analysis.

 ---